 The sisters were writers as kids, albeit with different styles: Kelly's first attempt at fiction at age 11 was titled The Kill.
 Kristy's at 13 was The Cat Who Understood.
 Not much has changed: Kelly now tends to handle the gory stuff and Kristy the character development.
 But the collaboration is a smooth one, thanks to lots of ego suppression, good wine, and marathon phone calls via Skype.

-The first ten books in the series, in order, are: Dark of the Moon, Dead of Winter, Paint it Black, Thicker than Water, Island of Bones, A Killing Rain, An Unquiet Grave, A Thousand Bones, South of Hell and The Little Death.
+The first eleven books in the series, in order, are: Dark of the Moon, Dead of Winter, Paint it Black, Thicker than Water, Island of Bones, A Killing Rain, An Unquiet Grave, A Thousand Bones, South of Hell, and The Little Death and Heart of Ice.

 My Writing Life, by Kris Montee